HermanLin/A-Star-Search_15-puzzle/README.md

 m m m m
 ```

 Lines 1 to 4 contain the tile pattern for the initial state and lines 6 to 9 contain the tile pattern for the goal state.
 Line 5 is a blank line. _n_ and _m_ are integers that range from 0 to 15.
 Integer 0 represents a blank position and integers 1 to 15 represent the tile numbers.
+Note: puzzles submitted are assumed to be solvable up to the goal state.

 The program will produce an output text file that contains 14 lines as shown below:
 ```